Beverley Bostock

 Bronchiectasis Lead

 In 2015 Rachel won the Nursing Times Award (respiratory category) for her ground-breaking patient support group for individuals with severe asthma.
-Furthermore, Rachel has again won the Nursing Times Award (respiratory category) for 2021 showcasing the importance of treating rhinitis in patients with refractory breathlessness and has also published articles for the nursing times journal.
+Furthermore, Rachel had again won the Nursing Times Award (respiratory category) for 2021 showcasing the importance of treating rhinitis in patients with refractory breathlessness and has also published articles and co-authored in various journals.

-Rachel is a non-medical nurse prescriber and has a BA Hons in Respiratory care.
+Rachel is a non-medical nurse prescriber and has a BA Hons in Respiratory care and has completed a National institute for Health and Care research (NIHR) Early career research programme.
 She has attended numerous national conferences presenting her work.
 Rachel is currently the only complex breathlessness specialist nurse and is leading the way in this field.
-She is an active member of the North West Severe Asthma Network and an elected member of The British Thoracic Society Standards of Care Committee.
+She is an active member of the Northwest Severe Asthma Network and first ever elected nurse member within the British Thoracic Society ( BTS) Specialist Advisory Group for Bronchiectasis.
+Prior to this she was an elect member of the BTS Standards of Care Committee for 4 years.
+Rachel has recently presented on the first ever nursing track at the World bronchiectasis conference of 2024 held in Dundee.

 Jess Mandizha